 HUGO BOSS pursues a profit-based dividend policy that allows the shareholders to participate appropriately in the Group's earnings development.
 Between 60 % and 80 % of net income is to be paid to the shareholders on a regular basis.
 The Managing Board and the Supervisory Board intend to propose to the Annual Shareholders' Meeting on May 23, 2017, a dividend of EUR 2.60 per share for the fiscal year 2016 (2015: EUR 3.62).
 The proposal is equivalent to a payout ratio of 93 % of the consolidated net income attributable to the equity holders of the parent company in 2016 (2015: 78 %).
-On the one hand, the proposal reflects the unchanged strong cash flow, the Company's robust financial position, and the expenses related to planned store closures in 2016 which will not reoccur in 2017.
+On the one hand, the proposed dividend takes the decline in earnings in 2016 into account.
+On the other hand, the proposal reflects the unchanged strong cash flow, the Company's robust financial position, and the expenses related to planned store closures in 2016 which will not reoccur in 2017.
 Assuming that the shareholders approve the proposal, the dividend will be paid out on May 29, 2017.
 Based on the number of shares outstanding at year-end, the amount distributed will come to EUR 179 million (2015: EUR 250 million).